petercorke/ansitable/README.md

 ```
       col1  column 2 has a big header    column 3
  aaaaaaaaa                        2.2      3.0000
-bbbbbbb...
-5.5      6.0000
+bbbbbbbbb…                        5.5      6.0000
    ccccccc                        8.8      9.0000

 ```
 where we see that the data in column 1 has been truncated.

-If you don't like the ellipsis you can turn it off, and get to see three more charaters, with the `ANSITable` option `ellipsis=False`.
+If you don't like the ellipsis you can turn it off, and get to see one more character, with the `ANSITable` option `ellipsis=False`.
+The Unicode ellipsis character u+2026 is used.

 ## Borders
 We can add a table border made up of regular ASCII characters